w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Learn more about accessibility

-These tips are just some of the important accessibility points to address when designing websites.
-There are more things to consider.
-The following resources will help you learn more about accessibility — why it is important for people with disabilities, for designers, and for organizations; about web accessibility guidelines; and much more.

-{::nomarkdown}
-<%= learn_more %>
-{:/}

 * [Accessibility Introduction](/standards/webdesign/accessibility) &mdash; covers broad issues, such as the business case, and links to helpful resources
 * [Accessibility Principles](/WAI/intro/people-use-web/principles) &mdash; introduces the concepts behind the web accessibility requirements